CiscoDevNet/AppD-Cloud-Kickstart/AWS_VM_BUILD_INSTRUCTIONS.md

 -	__APM-Platform VM__: An APM Platform stand-alone VM with an AppDynamics Controller.
 -	__LPAD-EKS VM__: An AWS EKS 'Launchpad' VM needed for Kubernetes CLI Operations and running the sample apps.

-**NOTE:** Before building the AppD Cloud Kickstart VM images for AWS, it is recommended that you install the AWS CLI and Python3.
+Before building the AppD Cloud Kickstart VM images for AWS, it is recommended that you install the AWS CLI and Python3.
 This will allow you to cleanup and delete any resources created by the Packer builds when you are finished.
-It will also provide the ability to easily purge old AMI images and while keeping the latest.
+It will also provide the ability to easily purge old AMI images while keeping the latest.

 ## AWS-Specific Installation Instructions - macOS